How To

 Aerosol Clear Coat Cracking (Spider-Webbing or Hairline Cracks)

 Clear coat cracking (often called spider-webbing) is usually caused by temperature differences, environmental conditions, or application issues during curing.
-Heavy coats, improper curing temperatures, or sudden temperature changes can cause the clear coat to crack.
-Repair typically requires wet sanding and re-coating.

 What Sandpaper Grit Should I Use for Car Paint Repair?